GarhomLee/LeetCode/README.md

 1221.
 Split a String in Balanced Strings
 1253.
 Reconstruct a 2-Row Binary Matrix
 1282.
-Group the People Given the Group Size They Belong To 1386.
+Group the People Given the Group Size They Belong To 1296.
+Divide Array in Sets of K Consecutive Numbers 1386.
 Cinema Seat Allocation
 1414.
 Find the Minimum Number of Fibonacci Numbers Whose Sum Is K 1432.
 Max Difference You Can Get From Changing an Integer